 Modular Burdens and Benefits Method formula for drive battery repurposing

-CDBR=1-ADBRR2,DBR×ErecEoL,DBR-EV,DBR*×Qsout,DBRQp,DBR
+Equation 58

+CDBR,MBBM=1-ADBRR2,DBR×ErecEoL,DBR-EV,DBR*×Qsout,DBRQp,DBR

+Where:

-- CDBR; specific GHG emissions of drive battery repurposing in kilogram of carbon dioxide equivalent per kilogram of battery pack. [kgCO2e/battery pack]
+CDBR,MBBM means the specific GHG emissions of drive battery repurposing in kilogram of carbon dioxide equivalent per kilogram of battery pack. [kgCO2eq/battery pack]

-- ADBR; Allocation factor of burdens and credits between supplier and user of repurposed battery.
+ADBR means the allocation factor of burdens and credits between supplier and user of repurposed battery.

-- R2,DBR; Proportion of the battery that will be reused in a subsequent system. [%]
+R2,DBR means the proportion of the battery that will be reused in a subsequent system. [%]

-- Qsout,DBRQp,DBR; Quality of outgoing secondary drive battery / quality of virgin battery substituted by the repurposed battery
+Qsout,DBRQp,DBR means the quality of outgoing secondary drive battery / quality of virgin battery substituted by the repurposed battery

-- EV,DBR*; Specific GHG emissions (per unit of analysis) arising from the production of virgin battery that is going to be substituted by the repurposed battery. [kgCO2e/battery pack]
+EV,DBR* means the specific GHG emissions (per unit of analysis) arising from the production of virgin battery that is going to be substituted by the repurposed battery. [kgCO2eq/battery pack]

-- ErecEoL,DBR; Specific GHG emissions (per unit of analysis) arising from the recycling process at EoL, including collection, sorting and transportation process. [kgCO2e/battery pack]
+ErecEoL,DBR means the specific GHG emissions (per unit of analysis) arising from the recycling process at EoL, including collection, sorting and transportation process. [kgCO2eq/battery pack]

 Datasets ( EV,DBR*, ErecEoL,DBR ) to be used in the Modular Burdens and Benefits method for the drive battery repurposing may be collected as primary data.
 Parameters in the Modular Burdens and Benefits Method for drive battery repurposing (ADBR, R2,DBR, Qsout,DBRQp,DBR) may be defined as default values in reference documents.